 Our annual executive compensation program includes fixed components (base salary, benefits and perquisites) and variable components (annual performance-based cash incentive compensation and long-term equity incentive awards), with the heaviest weight generally placed on the variable, or "at risk," components.
-For fiscal 2023, a majority of our Chief Executive Officer's target annual compensation and almost half of our other NEOs' target annual compensation was weighted toward at-risk compensation, as shown by the following graphs.
+For fiscal 2024, a majority of our Chief Executive Officer's and our other NEOs' target annual compensation was weighted toward at-risk compensation, as shown by the following graphs.